Classic Corned Beef and Cabbage

 - Place corned beef on a cutting board and slice across the grain.
 Serve with vegetables.

-- Looking for a couple of other ways to make corned beef and cabbage?
+- BONUS!
+Looking for a couple of other ways to make corned beef and cabbage?
 Make it in your pressure cooker with our recipe for Fastest Corned Beef & Cabbage, or in your slow cooker with our recipe for Slow Cooker Corned Beef and Cabbage.